• Skip to primary navigation

 Treacle Tart Filling

-• 1½ cups Lyle’s cane syrup or other golden cane syrup
+• 1½ cups of Lyle's cane syrup or other golden cane syrup

-• 1 cup fresh-baked bread crumbs OR 1 cup almond flour+ ¼ cup tapioca or arrowroot flour (gluten free)
+• 1 cup of toasted whole wheat bread crumbs OR 1 cup of almond flour+ ¼ cup tapioca or arrowroot flour (gluten free)

 Instructions